Quillpy/Quillpy/README.md

 - Interested in math, systems, and human progress
 - Love discovering unexpected ideas while building

-«Currently waiting for Class 10 results while diving deeper into programming and technology.»
+Currently waiting for Class 10 results while diving deeper into programming and technology.

 ---